top of page

 This simply means that you have to enter your real first and last name.
 No abbreviations, no fantasy names.
 If you only use Facebook privately, it doesn't matter, but as soon as you want to place ads, you have to be clearly identifiable.
 You don't need a profile picture.
 Why this is so important: In case of unusual activity, you have to verify your personal Facebook-profile with your ID card.
 If you haven't followed my advice, this is where it ends for you.
 For Meta, it's also considered unusual activity if your profile has been unused for a long time and suddenly wants to set up a Meta Business Manager.

 This is the most important security measure for your profile.
 This prevents unauthorized access to your profile and, later on, to your Business Manager, because we will make 2FA mandatory for all members of your Business Manager.
-You can find out how to set up 2FA for your Facebook profile here.
+Find out how to set up 2FA for your Facebook profile.

 The rule at Meta is simple: if you want to show personalized ads, you must also allow to receive them.
 You can set this up in your profile under Account/Settings/Settings&Privacy/Account Overview/Ad Preferences.